adham-labeb/library-management-system-using-MS-SQL-Server/README.md

 This project demonstrates the application of SQL skills in creating and managing a library management system.
 It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.

-## How to Use

-1. **Set Up the Database**: Execute the SQL scripts in the `database_setup.sql` file to create and populate the database.
-2. **Run the Queries**: Use the SQL queries in the `analysis_queries.sql` file to perform the analysis.
-3. **Explore and Modify**: Customize the queries as needed to explore different aspects of the data or answer additional questions.

-## Author - Adham mohammed mohammed labeb